tmtakashi/3d-guitar-amp-renderer/README.md

 4. Mount the phone on your headphones, and connect your guitar to your audio interface.
 You can have better guitar playing experience by plugging in a pre-amp simulator before the plugin.
 5. Have fun!

+Feel free to open an issue if you have any problem using the plugin!

 ## Todos

 - Remove zipper noise by crossfading between impulse responses.